-Good food and nutrition are undoubtedly important, but sometimes we become so fixated on our diets that we forget all of the other potential hazards around us that impact our health.
-The chemicals in our cleaning products, cookware, beauty care brands, furniture, food storage containers and more all contain alarming compounds that damage the environment, can worsen allergies and asthma, disrupt the endocrine system and may even lead to cancer.
-But there’s no need to raze your home to the ground – you can begin to create a more eco-friendly home today by incorporating simple changes into your daily life.
+Good food and nutrition are undoubtedly important, but sometimes we become so fixated on our diets that we forget all of the other things around us that could potentially impact our health.
+The chemicals in our cleaning products, cookware, beauty care brands, furniture, food storage containers and more all contain alarming compounds that damage the environment, can worsen allergies and asthma, disrupt the endocrine system and may even increase the risk of cancer.
+But there are solutions – you can begin to create a more eco-friendly home today by incorporating simple changes into your daily life.

 Swap The Air Fresheners

 Air fresheners, both the ones we spray and the ones we plug into the wall, emit harmful compounds – including fragrance (a cocktail of hundreds of unlabeled chemicals), formaldehyde, benezene, limonene and tolulene.
 When we’re exposed to this medley, we can experience eye and skin irritations, immediate respiratory issues or headaches.
 On a deeper level these chemicals can affect the nervous system, our hormones, our hearts and our lungs.
 The particulates in air fresheners are so small they may burrow deep into the body, and perhaps collect for years before we notice.